kamiprok/python-legacy/README.md

 # python-legacy
-Collection of my random python projects from 2019 and earlier
+Collection of my random python scripts and projects from 2019 and earlier